jancgreyling/AE_772_892/README.md

 ## Week 3: Exploratory Data Analysis (EDA)

 * **Introduction to EDA**
-  * Understanding distributions
-  * Using Python libraries: Seaborn, Matplotlib, and Plotly
-  * Data Visualization with Python: bar charts, histograms, box plots, scatter plots
-  * Descriptive statistics and correlations
+  *  Definition and Importance of EDA
+  *  Types of Data in Agricultural Economics

+*  **Data Visualization in EDA**
+  *  Python Libraries for Visualization
+  *  Visualization Techniques for Agricultural Economics Data
+  *  Advanced Visualization Techniques

 * **Statistical Summaries in EDA**
   * Descriptive Statistics